How to manage with a student budget?

 Buy together or borrow

 Small packages of groceries might be relatively more expensive than the larger one’s, so it pays off to team up with friends or room mates and buy together larger quantities of food and share the expenses.
-KOAS’ recidence committees have some tools for shared use, so it wise to check if you can lend something rather than buy.
+KOAS’ and Soihtu’s recidence committees have tools and other items for shared use, so it wise to check if you can lend something rather than buy.
 JAMKO offers also sports and recreational equipment, like outdoor games, basket and footballs and such that can be borrowed.

 Financial support for students